hotwire-django/django-turbo-allauth/doc/source/main.rst

 Subclasses
 ==========

 This package provides subclasses and template changes for the existing allauth views.
-Currently these views will not work with Turbo as form validation requires returning responses with a 422 status if validation fails.
+Currently these views will not work with Turbo as form validation requires returning responses with a 422 status if validation fails and a 303 on redirect.

 The following subclasses have been added: